 Family − A basic unit or constellation of one or more adults and children, foster or adoptive parents and children, and private individual guardians.

 Guardian − The court-appointed guardian or conservator of the person under the Probate Act of 1975 [755 ILCS 5] or a temporary custodian or guardian of the person of a child appointed by an Illinois juvenile court or a legally-appointed guardian or custodian or other party granted legal care, custody and control over a minor child by a juvenile court of competent jurisdiction located in another state whose jurisdiction has been extended into Illinois via the child's legally authorized placement in accordance with the applicable interstate compact.
-(The Juvenile Court Act of 1987 [705 ILCS 405]; Interstate Compact on the Placement of Children [45 ILCS 15])
+(See the Juvenile Court Act of 1987 [705 ILCS 405] and the Interstate Compact on the Placement of Children [45 ILCS 15].)

 Healthy Kids Screen A mental health screening done as part of an HFS Healthy Kids periodic screening (89 Ill.
 Adm.
 Code 140.485).